maobowen/PixelPlusPlus/README.md

 # Pixel++

-Pixel++ is an object-oriented programming language for efficient manipulation of images coded in OCaml.
+Pixel++ is a programming language for efficient manipulation of images coded in OCaml.
 This is a document intended for the compilation and execution instructions.

 ## Makefile